 That’s because immersion in frigid water stimulates your vagus nerve – the nerve that connects your brain to all your major organs.
 It’s a vital component of your parasympathetic nervous system – your “rest and digest” network.
 Switch that on and you’ll switch off the sympathetic nervous system – your “fight or flight” stress response, and you’ll feel great, albeit cold.

 There’s nothing like having something to look forward to, to lift the spirits.
-Now’s a great time to head to the travel agent or browse online for some winter, spring or summer sunshine.
+After the trials of 2020, now’s a great time to start thinking about a holiday and researching some winter, spring or summer sunshine.

 Can’t afford to book right now?
 Not a problem – it’s not the booking that makes you feel better, it’s the planning.
 Work out a way to begin saving today, and start putting pennies aside for your dream holiday.
 Being proactive is a great mood booster.